robertdebock/ansible-role-gitlab/README.md

   roles:
     - role: robertdebock.gitlab
       gitlab_cleanup_ruby: no
+      gitlab_trusted_certs:
+        - isrgrootx1.pem # A root certificate for letsencrypt.
 ```

 The machine needs to be prepared.
 In CI this is done using `molecule/default/prepare.yml`: